Program manager vs. project manager: A detailed guide

 Let’s discover the salaries of the two roles:

-According to Glassdoor, the estimated annual salary of a program manager in the United States is $108,158 per year in the United States area, with an average salary of $100,063 per year.
+According to Glassdoor, the average salary of a program manager in the United States is $119k per year.

-However, just like a program manager, the salary of a project manager varies widely depending on factors like area, certifications, industry, education, experience, and additional skills.
+However, the salary of a both varies widely depending on factors like area, certifications, industry, education, experience, and additional skills.

 Tools that a project manager and a program manager will need